gursi26/fftviz/README.md

 # fft-visualizer
-A quick FFT visualizer built with Rust + Raylib
+A lightweight FFT visualizer for audio files.